orthanc-mirrors/orthanc-book/Sphinx/source/developers/repositories.rst

 * Your code **must follow the C++03 standard** (C++11 is not accepted for maximum cross-platform compatibility on older platforms).

-* The continuous integration servers of Osimis check that Orthanc properly compiles on Ubuntu 16.04, on `Linux Standard Base systems
+* The continuous integration servers at UCLouvain check that Orthanc properly compiles on Ubuntu 16.04, on `Linux Standard Base systems
   <https://refspecs.linuxfoundation.org/lsb.shtml>`__ using the `LSB
   SDB 5.0.0